 - PBM Plus staff work in three homeless shelters and the Sacramento Food Bank providing PBM Plus services

-- School readiness activities for parents and children that are similar to those offered in public preschools and Head Start programs
+- Early learning activities for parents and children that are similar to those offered in public preschools and Head Start programs

 - Linkage to school district information and services